nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Description

-This function combines the action of `sdr_malloc` ans `sdr_write`.
-It first uses `sdr_malloc` to obtain a block of space of size size and, if this allocation is successful, uses `sdr_write` to copy size bytes of data from memory at from into the newly allocated block.
+This function combines the action of `sdr_malloc` and `sdr_write`.
+It first uses `sdr_malloc` to obtain a block of space, and if this allocation is successful, it uses `sdr_write` to copy size bytes of data from memory into the newly allocated block.

 ---